hyperfiddle/electric-fiddle/src/electric_tutorial/svg.md

-# Reagent Interop
+# SVG support

-SVG support.
 Note the animation is reactive and driven by javascript cosine.

 !ns[electric-tutorial.svg/SVG]()